Nr.StatusDescriptionFiguresFurther Information

 Scattering Bluetooth Messages between Battery-less Transponder and Mobile Telephones

-A specifically designed extended message of Bluetooth version 5.0 includes short bit sequences that serve as Bluetooth response messages detectable by a Bluetooth receiver of a mobile telephone.
-Experiments show that a 2 MHz frequency shifting is suitable for reducing the transponder's active power consumption to 347 μW and for achieving a wireless operational range of 6 cm.
+A specifically designed extended message of Bluetooth version 5.0 includes short bit sequences that serve as Bluetooth response messages detectable by Bluetooth receivers.
+A 2 MHz frequency shift is sufficient for signal separation thus enabling significantly reduced active power consumption.

 IEEE RFID-TA